 Established in 2012, the scheme will have provided over £900 million of capital funding to 53 state-of-the-art research centres and facilities in universities across the UK by the end of 2022.

-Over half of the projects are now operational, creating new space for academics to work alongside clinicians, industrial partners and local SMEs.
+Over half of the projects are now operational, creating new space for academics to work alongside clinicians, industrial partners and local small and medium-sized enterprises.

 What UKRPIF funds